Three stratas, three solutions for electric vehicle charging

 The other strata in the complex never got on board but wound up contributing in a roundabout way.
 They were charging a few EV drivers a monthly fee to plug into regular 110-volt outlets to trickle charge their vehicles, and two vehicles were connected to the meter in Gutierrez's strata.
 He asked for payment of the electricity used, and got it.

 Each of the seven "subscribers" paid $3,850 each to cover the wiring and the hardware for a charger in their parking spot.
-The vendor applied the rebate – at $14,000, the maximum allowed per strata – to the costs of their work, and are set up to handle all the strata's future charging.
+The vendor applied for the BC Hydro rebate – at $14,000, the maximum allowed per strata – to cover the costs of their work, and are set-up to handle all the strata's future charging.

-Gutierrez says that the vendor's energy management system "shares the juice" allotted to electric vehicle charging – about 350 amps – and that it could allow for expansion to 75 or 85 chargers.
+Gutierrez says that the vendor's energy management system "shares the juice" allotted to EV charging – about 350 amps – and that it could allow for expansion to 85 chargers.

 "If we had that many, it would get us into the BC Government's guidelines of having 20% of vehicles electrified by 2030," he says.

 Gutierrez says the vendor's energy management, combined with energy efficiency upgrades in the buildings, should allow for the strata to get the green light from BC Hydro to increase the amount of power used for charging vehicles.
 "If we had gone to a 30-amp circuit to each parking spot, under the 2012 electrical code, I think we only would have supported 12 or 13 cars.
 But under the 2018 electrical code, we can get to 85 cars.
 We can attach multiple [chargers] to a single circuit."

 And if all goes according to plan, that could happen without the addition of a transformer.
 To free up more power for charging, the strata is looking for efficiencies in the building's elevators, pumps, and other systems, and by upgrading from fluorescent to far more efficient LED lighting.